Updated: September 2021

-I thought Julie at Lovely Little Kitchen was pure genius making the glaze with applesauce and powdered sugar.
-After letting the bread cool 15 minutes or so, the glaze soaks into it and creates a wonderfully sweet topping to a not-too-sweet bread.
+I think Julie at Lovely Little Kitchen is pure genius making the glaze with applesauce and powdered sugar.
+After letting the bread cool 10 minutes or so, the glaze soaks into it and creates a wonderfully sweet topping to a not-too-sweet bread.
 It's wonderful!

 While taking photos, I ate two slices...can't have an end piece in the picture, right?
 Then I had to taste a regular piece so I could intelligently (ahem) review it for you.
-It was all I could do to keep from eating a couple of more.
-See how moist?
+It was all I could do to keep from getting a fork and digging into the whole loaf.

 Glazed Apple Cinnamon Oatmeal Bread

 Great oatmeal bread, lightly spiced , made moist with applesauce and an amazing glaze!